tagup/ops-challenges/data-science/README.md

 You will need the following programs available:
 - git
 - python3
+- pipenv

 Once all are properly installed and configured, you are ready to begin.
 First, fork this repository.
-Then run `make jupyter`; this will download the dataset, install dependencies, and start a jupyter server in the current directory.
-It should also open a browser tab to the jupyter interface.
-Open the data science challenge notebook, and follow the instructions it contains.
-Those instructions are repeated here for convenience.
+Then run `make jupyter`; this will start a jupyter server in the current directory.
+Itshould also open a browser tab to the jupyter interface.
+Open the data science exercise notebook, and follow the instructions it contains.
+Those instructions are repeated there for convenience.

 ## The Exercise